FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Benchmark Construction

 \subsection{Dataset Composition and Statistics}

 The final FHIR-AgentBench comprises 2,931 question–context–FHIR resource–answer pairs, grounded in real patient data from MIMIC-IV-FHIR (Table~\ref{tab:sample_questions}).
 Our benchmark covers a wide range of clinical topics in the questions, including observations, medications, and encounters (Figure~\ref{fig:resource_distribution}).
+Furthermore, FHIR-AgentBench contains a wide distribution of task complexity, as defined by the number of ground-truth FHIR ID resources required to answer each question.
+The number of ground-truth resources ranges from 0 to 2,257, with 80\% of the questions involving 0–2 resources and the remaining 20\% averaging around 70.
+This large variation poses two core challenges for the agent: (1) the agent cannot infer this number from the surface form of the question before interacting with the FHIR server, as even the same question with different patient IDs can yield vastly different results; and (2) given that the average number of FHIR resources per patient is about 9K, identifying the relevant ones is akin to finding a needle in a haystack.

-It reflects realistic and practical challenges for interoperable EHR question answering, such as reasoning temporally, navigating thousands of records, handling case-sensitive terminologies, and addressing queries with no relevant results.
+These characteristics of FHIR-AgentBench reflect realistic and practical challenges for interoperable EHR question answering, such as reasoning temporally, navigating thousands of records, handling case-sensitive terminologies, and addressing queries with no relevant results.